-SEMO was nominated as the Issuing Body for Guarantees of Origin in Ireland in Statutory Instrument No. 147 of 2011 and No. 483 of 2014 (which transposed EU Directive 2009/28/EC into Irish law).
-The Commission for the Regulation of Utilities (CRU), after consultation with SEMO and the industry, published the Supervisory Framework for the registration, issuance, transfer and cancellation of Guarantees of Origin.
+SEMO was nominated as the Issuing Body for Guarantees of Origin in Ireland in Statutory Instrument No. 147 of 2011 and No. 483 of 2014 (which transposed EU Directive 2009/28/EC regarding the promotion of the use of energy generated from renewable sources into Irish law).
+The Supervisory Framework published by the Commission for the Regulation of Utilities (CRU), after consultation with SEMO and the industry, outlines the GO processes applicable in Ireland.

 Association of Issuing Bodies

 SEMO is a member of the Association of Issuing Bodies (AIB).
 AIB facilitates the international exchange of Guarantees of Origin via the inter-registry telecommunications hub (AIB hub).
 To support international trade of Guarantees of Origin, AIB developed a standardised system called the European Energy Certificate System (EECS).
 The SEMO Domain Protocol outlines how Guarantees of Origin procedures in Ireland align with the EECS rules.

 Any electricity producer (not in receipt of support) or supplier active in the Irish domain can register as an Account Holder in the GO scheme.

 Applicants will be asked to agree to the Standard Terms and Conditions for the scheme.
 When the application has been completed, the producer/supplier becomes known as an Account Holder and the Account Holder Root User is sent their credentials for login to CMO.grexel.com.
 The Root User can then process GO transactions for the Account Holder including: